gromnitsky/lostclipart/client/doc/cookies.md

   not deleted automatically when you quit your browser, unlike a session cookie, which is deleted when you quit your browser.

-First time you visit the lostclipart.com, you will be prompted to accept or refuse cookies.
+First time you visit the <code>lostclipart.com</code>, you will be prompted to accept cookies.

 The purpose is to enable the site to remember your preferences (such as user name, etc.) for a certain period of time.
-That way, you don’t have to re-enter them when browsing around the site during the same visit.
+That way, you don't have to re-enter them when browsing around the site during the same visit.